-- If selected as a volunteer, you will be required to attend an orientation/training session.
+- Volunteers are required to attend an orientation/training session.
 The orientation/training session will be scheduled at a mutually convenient time for you and the librarian who will be supervising your volunteer hours.

 - After you have attended the required orientation/training session, you will be scheduled for volunteering duties.